 For nearly 60 years, one belief has remained at the heart of Pathfinder International’s work in developing countries: every person should have the right and opportunity to decide whether and when to have children.

-Together with governments and local partners, we strengthened health systems and engaged community and religious leaders around the globe to break down harmful myths and increase support for contraception.
+Together with governments and local partners, we are strengthening health systems and engaging community and religious leaders around the globe to break down harmful myths and increase support for contraception.
+Support from Pathfinders everywhere helps stock clinics with contraceptives and, trains community health workers to provide care in hard-to-reach areas.
+Together, we’re bringing education and choice to women like Mbuyi.

 Creating a New Path Forward